If you were able to take part and give your views – thank you.

-We recognise that there's been a huge amount of work done already with and for survivors in Scotland.
+We recognise that there's been a huge amount of work done already in Scotland.
 You can find out who the InterAction Planning Group are and the history of the work.

 The consultation was for survivors who meet the terms of reference of the Scottish Child Abuse Inquiry.
-In other words, those who experienced abuse or neglect as a child in Scotland while living ‘in care’ at the time the abuse took place, regardless of the setting in which it occurred.
+In summary, those who experienced abuse or neglect as a child in Scotland while living ‘in care’ at the time the abuse took place, regardless of the setting in which it occurred.
 This includes those living in residential or foster care, living in a boarding school (whether this be state, private or independent), having a long-term stay in hospital, or time spent in a Young Offender’s Institution.